 His face lit up brighter than it had all day and he raised his hand to give me a high-five while laughing at the enjoyment he found in my answer.
 “MY BRODDAH!!
 You did not know dis ansah!
 How could you possibly know what ansah I wa’seeking when I axed you to read our shadows!?
 It is God here wit us.
 I know I don’t have to worry aboud ider one of you.
 You are both Chosen Ones and you here to go on and share dis story with da worl’!”

-There was however one other location that Prophet Isaiah had to show us before we could get back on the road home.
+There was still one other location that Prophet Isaiah had to show us.

 Whirlpool State Park